microsoft/call-center-ai/README.md

   endpoint: https://xxx.cognitiveservices.azure.com
 ```

-To use a Service Principal to authenticate to Azure, you can also add the following in a `.env` file:
+To use a Service Principal to authenticate to Azure, you can also add the following in a `app/.env` file:

 ```dotenv
 AZURE_CLIENT_ID=xxx